 The 2017 Big Water Film Festival will run November 10-12, 2017.
-Our fun pre-Festival activities start this year with Big Water Bayfield on Wednesday, November 8, and then move on to our Sneak Peek at Northland College in Ashland on Thursday, November 9.
+Our fun pre-Festival activities start this year with Big Water Bayfield on Wednesday, November 8, and then move on to our new Drummond Night (at the High School Auditorium) on Thursday, November 9.
 The Festival proper starts at 4:00 on Friday, November 10.

 Where does the Big Water Film Festival take place?

 The big Water Film Festival takes place at the Bay Theater in Ashland, Wisconsin.
 The Bay Theater is in the center of Ashland’s business district, close to numerous restaurants, shops, bars, and coffee houses, and one block from Lake Superior and Ashland’s lakeshore walking and biking trail.

 Big Water Bayfield will be at the Bayfield Carnegie Library.

 Our Drummond Night is held at the the Drummond High School Auditorium.